This exploration is for all ages, as the colored smilies show. You can do the Russia Fact Book with your whole family together!

-Russia is the largest country in the world.
+Russia is the largest country in the world in terms of land area.
 It’s full of rich history, beautiful architecture, and a varied landscape.
 Because of its sheer size, it has everything from polar lands to plains, and mountains to tundra.
-It has also had many problems as it implemented communism.

 Step 1: Library Research

 Before you begin exploring, read a book or two about Russia.
 Here are some suggestions, but if you can’t find these, look for books at your library.
 The colored smilies above each book tell you what age level they’re recommended for.

 As Amazon affiliates, the recommended books and products below kick back a tiny percentage of your purchase to us.
 It doesn’t affect your cost and it helps us run our website.
 We thank you!

 You’ll need crayons or colored pencils and the free printable Russia Fact Book.

 This is like a simplified lapbook – all the great information without all the cutting and pasting.
 Print out this Russia Fact Book for your kids.
 It has pages on natural resources, religion, cities, language, holidays, and a map.
 On the cover is a picture of the flag to color.

 Step 3: Show What You Know

 Once you’ve finished your fact book, you can add it to your Layers of Learning notebook.
 Also, now that you’ve done some exploring, go back to the K-W-L chart you began with and record the things you learned.
 Discuss what you found most interesting with your family.